etaques/tf_environment/README.md

 # terraform-aws-funland

-Basic environment to fun with Hashicorp Terraform running on docker
+Basic environment to have fun with Hashicorp Terraform running on docker

 This environment uses modified version of Hashicorp Terraform dockerfile following tools installed: